kumahq/kuma-website/docs/docs/1.0.7/deployments/stand-alone.md

 </center>

 Although standalone mode can support complex multi-zone or hybrid deployments (Kubernetes + VMs) as long as the networking requirements are satisfied, typically in most use cases our connectivity cannot be flattened out across multiple zones.
 Therefore standalone mode is usually a great choice within the context of one zone (ie: within one Kubernetes cluster or one AWS VPC).

-For those situations where the standalone deployment mode doesn't satisfy our architecture, Kuma provides a [multi-zone mode](#multi-zone-mode) which is more powerful and provides a greater degree of flexibility in more complex environments.

 ### Usage